adamancer/ea-drought-burn/README.md

 The package includes two directories:

++ **ea_drought_burn** contains a set of utility functions used by the notebooks to read, process, and plot raster data
 + **notebooks** contains a set of Jupyter Notebooks used to explore and model climate, vegetation, and burn severity data
-+ **ea_drought_burn** contains a set of utility functions used by the notebooks to read, process, and plot raster data
++ **reports** contains documents summarizing the results of the project (in progress)

-You can run the included notebooks as follows:
+You can run the project notebooks as follows:

 ```
 conda activate ea-drought-burn